And should you switch your baby???

 That’s it – super simple, right? (*to be said dripping with sarcasm*).
 It’s not simple.

-But I hope that understanding these differences will help you make the best first choice for your baby.
+But I hope that understanding these differences will help you make the best choice for your baby.

 It’s actually quite nice to have a couple options to discuss with your doctor, and some legitimate reasons why you may choose one over the other.